 When we arrived, we had a little gander around the hotel grounds…

 See what I mean about being able to see for miles?

 Everyone was clicking away at their cameras almost immediately!

-Finally we headed to the restaurant for dinner.
-Now dinner is not the 5 course meal I mentioned earlier – that happens much later on… Dinner was still amazing though!
+Now, dinner is not the 5-course meal I mentioned earlier (that happens much later on).
+Dinner was still amazing though.

 And boy was it magnificent!

 As you can imagine, I went a bit trigger happy here and took lots of photos to share with you!